 - Showcase news and social mentions—Promote relevant news and any social media mentions.
 The newsfeed allows you to stream customer testimonials and feature industry insights.

-Themezy employee newsletter templates are great because they optimized across devices to ensure everyone can easily read the newsletter.
-What’s even better is they offer sixteen free templates and you don’t have to submit you email address to get started.
+Themezy employee internal newsletter templates are great because they are optimized across devices to ensure everyone can easily read the newsletter.
+What’s even better is they offer sixteen free company newsletter templates and you don’t have to submit your email address to get started.

 Brainstorming names can be tricky, right?
+And there are so many options of possible internal newsletter names.
 As marketers, we know It’s one of the first things your employees will read next to the subject line, so it's important to be thoughtful.
 And you want to make sure it stands out and grabs the reader's attention.
 So where do you start?

 First, take into consideration what type of content is included.
 Is its purpose informative, frequency-driven, goal-driven, or employee-driven?
 Is it based on a concept or your brand's name?
 Maybe it’s a mix?
 Second, make sure the employee newsletter name reflects your company’s brand voice and adheres to any internal guidelines.
 You can reference your company’s brand guidelines as a good place to start.
 And third, keep it short, simple, and direct.

-Here are some examples of names based on the intention or theme of your newsletter.
+Here are some examples of internal newsletter names based on the intention or theme of your internal newsletter.

 - The Insider

 - Just the Facts